Morales1408/Massive-data-management/Executive report - Covid 2019 (México).md

 The initial idea, therefore, of getting the data from a public repository was denied by the circumstances.

 Nonetheless, our research continued and we found the data source we used for the project taken from [CDMX data](https://datos.gob.mx/busca/dataset/informacion-referente-a-casos-covid-19-en-mexico) which also stores national information, which fulfiled our needs.

+Once we accessed to the data, we started with a script in Bash from Linux, to later connect it with Apache Airflow in order to update the information every 24 hours.
+Whit this, though, the more we advanced with the script on Bash, the more difficult was Airflow due to some problems when using the operators needed and the way we should have used the parameters.
+That is why we decidesd to keep our csv files obtained directly from the script of Bash.